 Advances in Therapeutic Radiology

 The field of radiology continues to make gains in knowledge and technology.
 Newer

 What are some types of advanced therapies?

-Some newer radiation therapies are:
+Some newer radiation therapies are listed below.

 Radiation and chemotherapy in combination

-the effects of chemotherapy.
-In turn, chemotherapy may improve the effects of radiation.
-Protocols are being develops to find the most effective
+the effects of radiation.
+Procedures are being developed to find the most effective

 Stereotactic irradiation (radiosurgery)